marjanMohammadi1375/MachineLearning2023/README.md

 - Feature extraction and dimensionality reduction.
 - Autoencoder for feature extraction.

-## Final Project
+## Final Project: Implementing an Autoencoder Network

-The final project is a comprehensive application of the concepts and techniques learned throughout the course.
-It involves developing a machine learning model to solve a specific problem.
+The final project involves implementing an autoencoder network to solve a specific problem.
+The autoencoder is used for feature extraction and dimensionality reduction, which are essential for various machine learning applications.

+### Project Title: Implementing an Autoencoder for Feature Extraction

+- **Objective:** Develop and train an autoencoder network for effective feature extraction and dimensionality reduction.
+- **Description:** The project involves designing an autoencoder, training it on a dataset, and evaluating its performance in extracting meaningful features from the data.
+- **Tasks:**
-- **Project Title:** [Title of the final project]
+  - **Designing the Autoencoder:**
-- **Description:** Brief description of the project and its objectives.
+    - Define the architecture of the autoencoder network, including the encoder and decoder parts.
+    - Choose appropriate activation functions and loss functions.
-- **Files:**
+  - **Training the Autoencoder:**
-  - Code: [Link to the code directory]
+    - Preprocess the dataset for training.
-  - Data: [Link to the data directory]
+    - Train the autoencoder using the training data and monitor the training process.
-  - Documentation: [Link to the documentation]
+  - **Evaluating the Autoencoder:**
+    - Evaluate the performance of the autoencoder using test data.
+    - Visualize the extracted features and compare them with traditional feature extraction methods.
+  - **Documentation:**
+    - Provide detailed documentation of the code, including explanations of the architecture, training process, and evaluation results.

 ## Usage